bcronje/docs/docs/tutorials/how-to-update-enclave-on-your-synology-nas-drive.md

 ## 6. Rename and Launch

 Now you have a new container called `enclave-copy`.
-If you wish you can rename the container, now is a good time to do so — select it, click `Edit` and change the container name to `enclave`.
+If you wish you can rename the container; now is a good time to do so — select it, click `Edit` and change the container name to `enclave`.
 All done.
 Click `Apply` and launch your new container running the latest version of Enclave.

 ![Rename your copied container before launching it](/images/guides/synology-nas/synology-update-enclave-rename-container.png)